python-ellar/ellar-sql/docs/models/index.md

 # **Quick Start**
-In this section,
-we shall go over how to set up **EllarSQL** in your ellar application and have all necessary service registered and configuration set and ready to use.
+In this segment, we will walk through the process of configuring **EllarSQL** within your Ellar application, ensuring that all essential services are registered, configurations are set, and everything is prepared for immediate use.

-Before we proceed, we assume you have a clear understanding of how [Ellar Modules](https://python-ellar.github.io/ellar/basics/dynamic-modules/#module-dynamic-setup){target="_blank"} work.
+Before we delve into the setup instructions, it is assumed that you possess a comprehensive understanding of how [Ellar Modules](https://python-ellar.github.io/ellar/basics/dynamic-modules/#module-dynamic-setup){target="_blank"} operate.

 ## **Installation**
-Let's install all necessary packages.
-Also assuming your python environment has been configured:
+Let us install all the required packages, assuming that your Python environment has been properly configured:

 #### **For Existing Project:**
 ```shell